Last updated on May 18, 2022

 As my coach would say, if you get paired against Rakdos Arcanist, pray.
 This match is as bad as it looks thanks to their discard spells and planeswalkers.
 It’s not impossible to win, but you basically can’t take any mulligans against them.
 Even keeping six-landers is usually fine.

 Always try to keep at least two mana open with one blue.
 Even if you have no castable cards in hand, hold priority and have your opponent think you have an answer.
 The goal is to get to the 5- or 6-mana territory, so fake it till you make it.

 If you have the option when you’re up against decks that heavily rely on drawing, you may not even want to minus your Narset, Parter of Veils.
 Her passive effect may be valuable enough to slow your opponent down significantly.

 It’s okay to cycle your Shark Typhoon early on.
 It’s a fine card, don’t get me wrong, but there are four copies in the mainboard.
 You should be able to draw another once you reach the 6- to 8-mana territory.
 Cycle it wisely so you can even block something with a flying shark.

 There are a bunch of cards I would personally include in a deck like this.
 One of these is Settle the Wreckage, a mighty card that can count as a board wipe in some situations.

-And finally, I’m a big fan of Narset in general, so I’d even consider running four copies instead of two.
+I’m a big fan of Narset, Parter of Veils in general, so I’d even consider running four copies instead of two.
 The cantrip and passive anti-draw are very good.
 This effect will likely only get better with all the Sultai decks floating around.